Ram Prasad Rai

 Ram Prasad Rai (Nepali: रामप्रसाद राई) (born March 1, 1909 – unknown) was a Nepali revolutionary, guerrilla leader, military theorist and organizer of the Liberation Army in East part of Nepal.
 Rai was a major figure of Nepal's Revolution of 1951.
 Following the Revolution, Rai never accepted the outcome of the revolution and continued fighting against the Ranas.

 Early life

 Ram Prasad Rai was born to Jemadar Dhoj Bir Rai and Ratna Maya Rai, on March 1, 1909, in Sandilung village, Basikhora, Bhojpur.
-He was the eldest of five children in a middle-class family.
+He was the eldest of five children in a well off family.
 At the age of 14 he left his village and joined the British Indian Army.

 Nepal Army

 At the age of 25, after serving nine years in the Gurkha Brigade of the British Indian Army he returned to Nepal and joined the Nepalese Army and eventually got promoted to Subedar.
 During his time in the army he worked at remote hill districts of Charikot, Diktel Chainpur Ramechhap, Bhojpur, Dhulikhel, Khotang.
 During his time serving the Nepal army he worked on bringing social and political awareness among the people of Bhojpur and Khotang against the Rana regime.
 He finally retired in November 1950 from the army as a lieutenant.